Tannerguo/tannerguo.github.io/_pages/about.md

 ------
 Some other interests I have are:
 - Repurposing old battery packs such as disassembling old laptop battery packs or power tool battery packs, capacity testing each cell and then repackaging and spot welding a new battery pack out of mixed cells.
-- Repairing, fixed and made modifications on iPhones, Macbooks and iPods. <br> <br>
+- Repaired, fixed and made modifications on iPhones, Macbooks and iPods. <br> <br>
 In terms of hands on skills, I have:
 - Diagnosed (By writing down the binary code produced by the washing machine, searching the corresponding binary code with error code, matched the error code on Google - a broken out of balance sensor and fixed the Fisher & Paykel washing machine with a new sensor
 - Fixed a leaking Fisher & Paykel 2 door fridge freezer